Theme Ride Thursday: Power Your Ride with Percussion for International Drum Month

 Experience the iconic drum solo that sends shivers down your spine.
 Let the anticipation build as you ride in silence, waiting for that defining moment to unleash your energy.
 When the first note of this song comes on in your cycling studio, smiles will spread across your riders’ faces; you might even see a hand pump or two or hear a resounding “YES!” emerging from the group.
 Ask your riders to dissociate from the beat and ride between 60 and 80 rpm; suggest they stay seated until that moment.* Then they can stand as desired for as long as desired.

 *The drum solo starts at different times depending on the version you’re using.
-In this YouTube official music video, it begins at 3:15.
+In this YouTube official music video, the solo begins at 3:15.
 In the remastered version on Spotify, it begins at 3:41.

 Keep Yourself Alive, Queen, 3:48, 138 bpm